 At Commerce Bank, giving back to the community is ingrained in our culture.
 We are only as strong as the communities in which we do business.
-During 2013, the Commerce Bancshares Foundation invested nearly $1.5 million in community and charitable programs throughout our footprint with a total of 756 grants awarded to 621 organizations.
+During 2014, the Commerce Bancshares Foundation invested more than $1.4 million in community and charitable programs throughout our footprint with a total of 730 grants awarded.
 In everything we do, we strive to be a good corporate citizen and encourage all employees to volunteer for the charities of their choice.
 Our commitment to the community is evident in a variety of ways:

 - Charitable Giving